lduboeuf/grunt-spapp-generator/README.md

 spapp-generator is a grunt plugin intended to ease app developpement with [spapp](https://github.com/c-smile/spapp) micro MVC library .

-It allows you to create boilerplate code by creating required html and js files and add corresponding declarations in index.html and css files.
+It allows you to create boilerplate code by creating required html, js, css files and add corresponding declarations in index.html and css files.

 For production, it allows you also to put inline every templates into declared sections.